nntrn/bookstand/docs/_annotations/shape.md

 modified: 2022-11-28T17:23:11Z
 tags: "mathematics"
 slug: shape
+description: "Book annotations for Shape by Jordan Ellenberg"
 ---

 *  Good luck for shipwreck guy: depressed and hungry though he is, he consoles himself by working his way through Euclid's demonstrations one by one, tracing out the diagrams in the sand with a stick.
 That's just what it was like to be young, sensitive, poetic Wordsworth, writes middle-aged Wordsworth!
 Or to let the poet speak: